 As you consider the employee recognition software advice in this article, remember that the right employee recognition platform can be different for every organization.
-But for most enterprises, the nine employee recognition ideas and software features listed above will help you make a solid choice.
+But for most enterprises, the ten employee recognition ideas and software features listed above will help you make a solid choice.
 As you make your final decision, you may also want to review Your Comprehensive Guide to Employee Recognition Programs.
 This article details many of the benefits of a recognition program, and how recognition impacts the six essential aspects of workplace culture: purpose, opportunity, success, wellbeing, appreciation, and leadership.

 More Employee Recognition Resources

 There are so many different ways to recognize, appreciate, and celebrate your employees.
 Here are more resources for guidance: